This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Contact information

-- A battery-powered radio and flashlights plus several extra batteries
+- Battery-powered radio and flashlights plus several extra batteries

 - A first aid kit and non-prescription medications like painkillers